 The Journal of Problem Solving (JPS) is a multidisciplinary journal that publishes original empirical and theoretical work on human problem solving.

-JPS is fully peer-reviewed, with a distinguished editorial board serving under the Editor-in-Chief, Dr. Zygmunt Pizlo (Purdue University, USA).
+JPS is a fully double-blind peer-reviewed journal, with a distinguished editorial board serving under the Editor-in-Chief, Dr. Zygmunt Pizlo (Purdue University, USA).
 Masked (blinded) reviews are not available.
 JPS aims to notify authors of the initial decision within 90 days of manuscript submission.

 JPS is an Open Access online journal, published incrementally.
 As with many such journals, there is a publication charge to authors of $500, assessed when an article has been accepted for publication.
 This enables the publisher, Purdue University Press, to cover costs (as hard-copy subscriptions, the traditional source of revenue for journal publishers, will not be marketed).
 There will be no charge for manuscript review.

 Who Can Submit?